Judge Temporarily Blocks RFK Jr.’s Vaccine Policy, Panel Overhaul

 The plaintiffs, led by the American Academy of Pediatrics, originally sued after Kennedy ordered the Centers for Disease Control and Prevention to stop recommending the COVID-19 vaccine for pregnant women and healthy children.

-The suit was later expanded to challenge the restructuring of the ACIP and its changes to childhood vaccine recommendations.
+The suit was later expanded to challenge the restructuring of the ACIP, its changes to vaccine recommendations, and the January update by federal officials that did not involve ACIP.

-Kennedy had fired all 17 members of the ACIP in June 2025, gradually replacing them over the next seven months; the latest appointments were made on Feb.
-27.
+Kennedy fired all 17 members of the ACIP in June 2025.

 “The Committee will no longer function as a rubber stamp for industry profit-taking agendas,” Kennedy said in a statement when dismissing the previous members.